 - Noodlers Bulletproof or Polar range of inks.
 These were the first permanent inks I was introduced to and used without any problems for many years.
 Other people have had a problems with clogging pens (particularly Lamys) and the ink smearing when applying paint over the top but I rarely had any problems with it.
 There are many theories that have circulated online (such as ‘Noodlers doesn’t work for Moleskine paper’) but my own experience was different from many of those theories – there are so many variables when using fountain pens for sketching.
 Lexington Grey (a beautiful colour) is generally considered to be the best performing of the Noodlers inks.

 - Sketchink by Rohrer and Klingner.
 I have been told that this ink is same as the original Super5 formula (mentioned above).
-I find that it dries out in Lamy pens a little.
+I find that it dries out in my Lamy pens more than De Atramentis.

 There are a few other brands of inks on the market but make sure you only use ink that is designed for a fountain pen and say so on the label.

 What ink do you use?